Iran deputy oil minister says OPEC unlikely to cut output

 "Yes, 2.5 (million barrels per day), around," he said, adding that this could possibly be achieved in three to six months.

-A recent framework deal on Iran's disputed nuclear program between Tehran and world powers could see sanctions on Iran eventually lifted if a more permanent pact is finalised by a June deadline.
+A recent framework deal on Iran's disputed nuclear programme between Tehran and world powers could see sanctions on Iran eventually lifted if a more permanent pact is finalised by a June deadline.

 The sanctions have more than halved Iranian oil exports since 2012 to about 1 million bpd, mainly to Asia.